'Black Hawk Down' opens with Sergeant Matt Eversmann boarding a helicopter.

 She argues repeatedly that Somali innovation is consistently underestimated.

 In a sense, this was even evident militarily during the Day of the Rangers.

-In the documentary ‘Seconds from Disaster: Black Hawk Down’, it is the assessment of an SAS veteran who analyses the mission that the US operators got complacent.
+In the documentary ‘Seconds from Disaster: Black Hawk Down’, it is the assessment of SAS veteran Robin Horsfall, who analyses the mission on the program, that the US operators got complacent.